How to Ask Your Renters To Leave Positive Reviews

 You’ve made it possible and easy for your renters to leave positive reviews.
 Now, you must ask them to do it.
 Then, remind them.
 It’s best to ask in person at a good time, such as when your renter is thanking you for attending to their concern promptly or telling you how your rental property exceeded their expectations.
 That’s the time to ask renters to leave positive reviews.
 If they say they will, send a follow-up email with links to where they can offer their positive opinion.
 If they seem hesitant, ask if you can use their compliment as a testimonial on your own website.

 If you can’t ask in person, use your other regular methods of communication to ask renters for reviews.
 Add the request to a regular email blast, with a link to sites where tenants can leave their comments.
 Put the request in a box in your newsletter, or make a button on your webpage that prompts a review.

 Property Managers Know the Importance of Reviews

-Tenant reviews are based on the services and responses they receive from whoever is the designated contact for their questions and concerns: that will either be the landlord or the landlord’s property management company.
+Renter reviews are based on the services and responses they receive from whoever is the designated contact for their questions and concerns: that will either be the landlord or the landlord’s property management company.
 Excalibur Homes provides services in Atlanta and the surrounding areas, including Decatur property management, Alpharetta, and Suwanee property management.
-With over 2,000 rental homes under management and decades of experience, Excalibur will earn positive reviews from your renters.
+With over 2,000 rental homes under management and decades of experience, Excalibur will earn positive home rental company reviews from your renters.